Skip to main content

 All Accepted Papers

-Dissecting and Improving Communication Performance in Multi-Node LLM Inference
+Understanding and Improving Communication Performance in Multi-node LLM Inference

 Prajwal Singhania (University of Maryland), Siddharth Singh (University of Maryland), Lannie Dalton Hough (University of Maryland), Akarsh Srivastava (University of Maryland), Harshitha Menon (Lawrence Livermore National Laboratory), Charles Fredrick Jekel (Lawrence Livermore National Laboratory), Abhinav Bhatele (University of Maryland)